dabenedetto-unh/cs-518-labs/general/reporting.md

 ### Appendices

-* for each individual:
+For each individual:

 - code review
     - review your own generated code
 - Retrospective
     - use of AI
     - What do you understand / not understand?

 ## Grading Rubric